Les Turner ALS Center at Northwestern Medicine

-The mission of the Les Turner ALS Research and Patient Center at Northwestern Medicine is to strive for a future without ALS by accelerating leading-edge research while providing life-enhancing treatment to people living with ALS.
+The mission of the Les Turner ALS Center at Northwestern Medicine is to strive for a future without ALS by accelerating leading-edge research while providing life-enhancing treatment to people living with ALS.

 Share this Page

-Joan and Paul Rubschlager: A Transformational Gift to the Les Turner ALS Research and Patient Center at Northwestern Medicine
+Joan and Paul Rubschlager: A Transformational Gift to the Les Turner ALS Center at Northwestern Medicine

-The Les Turner ALS Foundation is honored and grateful for the generosity of Joan and Paul Rubschlager who made a $2 million gift to the endowment at the Les Turner ALS Research and Patient Center at Northwestern Medicine in 2015.
-The Rubschlager are native Chicagoans and have been married for more than 50 years.
-They recently sold their family business, Rubschlager Baking Corporation, founded in 1913.
+The Les Turner ALS Foundation is honored and grateful for the generosity of Joan and Paul Rubschlager who donated $3 million to the endowment at the Les Turner ALS Center at Northwestern Medicine.
+The Rubschlagers are native Chicagoans and have been married for more than 50 years.
+For 100 years, the family operated the Rubschlager Baking Corporation founded in 1913.
 They have been active supporters of the Foundation since the 1980’s after Paul lost his father to ALS in 1975.

-“When Paul’s father was diagnosed with ALS, there was nowhere to turn,” said Mrs. Rubschlager.
+“When Paul’s father was diagnosed with ALS, there was nowhere to turn,” said Joan Rubschlager.
 “We want to make sure that no family ever feels that they have no one to help them.
-By supporting the Les Turner ALS Research and Patient Center, we are ensuring that there will always be hope and help for those who need it most.”
+By supporting the Les Turner ALS Center, we are ensuring that there will always be hope and help for those who need it most.”